 A prime example of this method in action was used by a company called Rent the Runway.
 An online dress rental business, they provided in-person service to their core demographic (female college students) where anyone could try on a dress before renting it.
 Not only did this successfully spread the word about the business and provide them with valuable feedback, but it validated their most significant uncertainty – would women rent dresses.

-When you utilize this approach, instead of pouring time, money, and resources into building a real product, you can find answers to your most important question first – are you creating something that customers will actually pay for.
+When you utilize this approach to create Concierge MVPs, instead of pouring time, money, and resources into building a real product, you can find answers to your most important question first – are you creating something that customers will actually pay for.

 A hybrid blend of the Manual-first and Concierge methods of validation, Piecemeal MVPs require building a demo of your product out of the existing tools and platforms at your disposal.
 This allows you to deliver the experience to your customers without actually having to build anything yourself.